kassem2004/Kali-Linux-journey/README.md

-nano  | Opens the nano text editor. cat   | Concatenates and displays the content of files. chattr| Changes file attributes on a Linux file system.
+nano  | Opens the nano text editor. cat   | Concatenates and displays the content of files. chattr| Changes file attributes on a Linux file system. curl  | Transfers data to or from a server, supports various protocols like HTTP, HTTPS, FTP. unzip | Extracts files from a ZIP archive.
 ```

 # Netwroks
 Commands learnt:
 ```
-ping    | Sends echo requests to test network connectivity. netstat | Display network connections and stats with IP addresses and Port numbers.
+ping    | Sends echo requests to test network connectivity. netstat | Displays network connections and stats with IP addresses and port numbers. ifconfig| Configures or displays network interface parameters. openvpn | Establishes a VPN connection using OpenVPN configuration files.
 ```

 1. DNS,